clio/example-third-party-application/README.md

 Clio Manage is the cloud-based legal practice management software that makes running a firm, organizing cases, and collaborating with clients from one place possible.

-Once your Developer Account has been set up, navigate to your [Developer Portal](http://app.clio.com/settings/developer_applications) within Clio Manage and follow our [intructions for creating a Clio application](https://app.clio.com/api/v4/documentation#section/Authorization-with-OAuth-2.0/Create-a-Clio-Application) on our Clio Manage API Documentation.
+Once your Developer Account has been set up, navigate to your [Developer Portal](http://app.clio.com/settings/developer_applications) within Clio Manage and follow our [instructions for creating a Clio application](https://app.clio.com/api/v4/documentation#section/Authorization-with-OAuth-2.0/Create-a-Clio-Application) on our Clio Manage API Documentation.
 Creating a Clio application will generate an application key and secret, which will be used to authorize your application with Clio and communicate with our Clio Manage API.

 ### Clio Identity API Keys